plan-net/core4/README.md

     └── tests

-Directly execute the job with starting myjob.py directly as in:
+Directly execute the job with starting myjob.py as in:

     python mypro/myjob.py                                               #[16]#